andreiluca/andreiluca.github.io/_posts/2015-6-12-things-gone-wrong-after-update.md

 title: Things gone wrong after update
 ---

-After some recent updates a lot of things are not working properly.
+After some recent updates a lot of things are no longer working properly.

 TBC.